ddev/ddev/docs/content/users/usage/faq.md

 You are responsible for your code and its deployment.
 DDEV does not alter any code or fix any bugs in it.
 DDEV *does* add DDEV-specific settings for some CMSes if the [settings management](cms-settings.md) is enabled.
 These items are excluded by `.gitignore` so they won't affect a deployed project, but in most cases they would do no harm if deployed, because they check to see if they're running in DDEV context.

+### Why do I have to type `ddev` in front of so many commands?

+When you are using commands like `ddev composer`, `ddev drush`, `ddev npm`, or `ddev yarn`, you are telling DDEV to execute that very command inside the web container.
+That is where the exact tool for the exact environment required by your project lives.
+It's possible to execute `composer install` without  prepending `ddev` in your project folder, but often you won't have the same PHP version on your host computer as your project is configured to use inside the container, or perhaps you'll have a different version of `composer` even.
+This can lead into workarounds like having to use `composer --ignore-platform-reqs` or even introducing incompatibilities  into your project.
+With tools like `ddev composer` you are able to run several projects at the same time, each with different configurations, but when you use the tool inside the container, you get the exact configuration for the project you've configured.
+You can run any tool inside the web container with `ddev exec`, but many commands like `ddev composer` have two-word shortcuts.

 ### Where is my database stored in my DDEV project?

 The MariaDB, MySQL, or PostgreSQL database for your project lives in a Docker volume, which means it does not appear in your DDEV project's filesystem, and is not checked in.
 This configuration is for performance and portability reasons, but it means that if you change Docker providers or do a factory reset on your Docker provider, you will lose databases.
 By default many Docker providers do not keep Docker volumes where they are backed up by normal backup solutions.
 Remember to keep backups using `ddev export-db` or `ddev snapshot`.
 See [How can I migrate from one Docker provider to another](#how-can-i-migrate-from-one-docker-provider-to-another).